DataChefHQ/damavand/README.md

     main()
 ```

-> [!TIP]
-> Checkout the [examples](examples) directory for more examples.

 ## Key Features
-- ARC Design Pattern: Implements the Application, Resource, and Controller layers to streamline the development process.
+- **ARC Design Pattern:** Implements the Application, Resource, and Controller layers to streamline the development process.
-- Pulumi-Powered IaC: Uses Pulumi to manage cloud infrastructure resources in a cloud-agnostic way, reducing complexity.
+- **Pulumi-Powered IaC:** Uses Pulumi to manage cloud infrastructure resources in a cloud-agnostic way, reducing complexity.
-- Multi-Cloud Support: Enables you to build applications that can run on AWS, Azure, and more, avoiding vendor lock-in.
+- **Multi-Cloud Support:** Enables you to build applications that can run on AWS, Azure, and more, avoiding vendor lock-in.
-- Pythonic Flexibility: Written natively in Python, Damavand allows you to easily modify and extend the framework to meet your application's needs.
+- **Pythonic Flexibility:** Written natively in Python, Damavand allows you to easily modify and extend the framework to meet your application's needs.
-- No Extra Dependencies: Requires only the Pulumi CLI for cloud infrastructure management—no unnecessary dependencies.
+- **No Extra Dependencies:** Requires only the Pulumi CLI for cloud infrastructure management—no unnecessary dependencies.

 ## What is Damavand Useful For?

 Damavand is perfect for:

-- Startups: Accelerate the development and deployment of cloud-native applications.
+- **Startups:** Accelerate the development and deployment of cloud-native applications.
-- Enterprises: Ensure scalability, maintainability, and flexibility in cloud applications.
+- **Enterprises:** Ensure scalability, maintainability, and flexibility in cloud applications.
-- Developers: Damavand allows you to focus on your expertise—whether it's backend development, data engineering, or another area—without worrying about the complexities of cloud architecture.
+- **Developers:** Damavand allows you to focus on your expertise—whether it's backend development, data engineering, or another area—without worrying about the complexities of cloud architecture.
 For advanced users, it provides rich layers of customization to push the boundaries of optimizing solutions for specific cloud providers.

 ## What Damavand is Not